wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

 Configuring email alerts
 ===============================

 Wazuh can be configured to send the alerts to an email.
-You can configure the system to send emails once certain rules are triggered or configure it to send a daily report.
+You can configure the system to send emails when certain rules are triggered or configure it to send a daily report.

 Mail example: